-Rural or not?
+Rural or Not?

-After discussion of the question we decided on a definition that was basically a ratio of the people that live in metro region of a state to non-metro regions.
+After discussion of the question we decided on a definition that was basically a ratio of the people that live in metro regions of a state to non-metro regions.

-This conceptualization took the researcher in question quite a bit of time to tabulate because of the need to separate out counties in metro regions that cross state lines.
+This conceptualization took the quite a bit of time to tabulate because of the need to separate out counties in metro regions that cross state lines.

-Is that Rural?
+Is That Rural?

-The answer is no. That student was actually defining rural as basically the complement of Metro/Micro area, which is problematic, but it was sufficient for the student's purposes.
+The answer is no. That student was actually defining rural basically as the complement of Metro/Micro area, which is problematic, but it was sufficient for the student's purposes.

 That still begs the question then, "What is rural?"
-This is actually that, in one way or another we get asked often.
+This is actually what, in one way or another we are often asked.